Dave Steele: Championships

 Steele won three Tampa Bay Area Racing Association (TBARA) championships.

-He claimed 60 wins in USAC sprint car (26), midget (18), and Silver Crown (16) races between 1996 and 2007.
+He claimed sixty wins in USAC sprint car (26), midget (eighteen), and Silver Crown (sixteen) races between 1996 and 2007.

 He claimed the USAC Silver Crown Series championship in 2004 and 2005, putting him in the company of drivers such as Mario Andretti, A. J. Foyt, Al Unser, Jeff Gordon, and Tony Stewart.

 Race Wins

 He won the 2001 and 2003 Turkey Night Grand Prix midget car race.
 Other notable Turkey Night winners include A. J. Foyt, Tony Stewart, and Billy Boat.

-He was also a two-time winner of the Little 500, held annually at Anderson Speedway.
-Throughout his sixteen starts in that race, he was a five-time pole-sitter and finished in the top 5 ten times.
+Steele was also a two-time winner of the Little 500, held annually at Anderson Speedway.
+Throughout his sixteen starts in that race, he was a five-time pole-sitter and finished in the top-five ten times.

 Steele won the Copper Classic at Phoenix International Raceway eight times.
-He won the Silver Crown portion 5 times and Midget race 3 times.
+He won the Silver Crown portion five times and Midget race three times.
 In 1998, he won the Night Before the 500 race.